leejoramo/UUCGV/UUCGV ByLaws.md

 1. **Finance Team:.**

-	1. Reports primarily to the Board
+	1. Reports to the Board
 	2. Shall be led by the Treasurer
 	3. The Finance Team shall be responsible for all financial matters concerning the Church.
 	4. Assist the Board in the formulation of the annual goal budget, prior to the Annual Canvass